egalion/briesaed/wholecourseBRIE.md

 *1881 Apr 27*: Prince Alexander Batenberg suspended the constitution.
 The bone of contention was the extent of the monarch’s power in the constitution.
 He was opposed by the Liberal party, who wanted larger role of the parliament.
 The Prince had the support of the Conservative party and internationally by Russia, as well as Germany, Austria-Hungary and Great Britain.
 After that Batenberg was ruling by decrees and there was no prime minister.

 *1883 Sep*: The constitution was restored.
 There were internal tensions between the supporters of Batenberg that were related to the building of a new railroad.
 On one hand were the Conservative party, on the other there was the Russian lobby.
 To resist Russian interests, the Prince and the Conservatives sought support from the Liberals.
 Batenberg promised to restore the constitution if Liberals supported some changes that limited voting rights and introduced a bicameral parliament.
 As a result the Liberal party split into two - around Dragan Tsankov, who supported the compromise, and around Petko Karavelov, who didn’t.
-Karavelov’s party wan the elections and reinstalled the original constitution in 1886.
+Karavelov’s party won the elections and reinstalled the original constitution in 1886.

 *1885 Sep*: Unification of Eastern Rumelia and the Principality of Bulgaria.
 Russia disapproved the Unification (even though Russia signed the Tophane Agreement on 24 March 1886 together with the other great European powers, which lead to the official recognition of the Unification) .